wzhengg/wzhengg/README.md

 ### 👋 Hi, I’m William Zheng
 #### 👀 I’m interested in new software and technologies related to development
-#### 🌱 I’m currently learning full stack web development with ReactJS, NodeJS, ExpressJS, and MongoDB
+#### 🌱 I’m currently learning full stack web development with React, Node, Express, and MongoDB
-#### 🚀 I'm interested in learning mobile development in the future
+#### 🚀 I'm interested in learning IOS development in the future

 <!---
 wzhengg/wzhengg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.